-Information for LSSC Community Partners
+Information for Community Partners Information for LSSC Community Partners

 As part of the School of Law’s commitment to experiential learning and community partnerships, students in the LSSC program employ their analytical research and writing skills to address social justice challenges identified by a wide range of community organizations and agencies.
 The program benefits organizations by pursuing aspects of your social justice agenda that you might otherwise forgo due to staffing or resource constraints.
 The program provides your organization with a free and closely supervised think tank—the energy and acumen of two upper-level law student lawyering fellows and 12-14 first-year law students, all under close faculty supervision.
 Above all, you will contribute to the legal education of future lawyers by participating in this team-lawyering effort and by introducing the students to the spirit of community lawyering.